DHL ADDS SUSTAINABLE MARINE FUEL OPTION FOR FULL-CONTAINER LOAD SHIPMENTS

 - The new service offers a fuel-switch on behalf of the customer

-DHL Global Forwarding, the air and ocean freight specialist of Deutsche Post DHL Group, introduces another Sustainable Marine Fuel (SMF) service for ocean freight as part of their sustainability strategy.
+DHL Global Forwarding, the air and ocean freight specialist of Deutsche Post DHL Group, introduces another Sustainable Marine Fuel (SMF) service for ocean freight as part of its sustainability strategy.
 Following the success of the launch of a similar service for Less-than-Container Load (LCL) shipments, they are now extending the carbon reduction option to Full-Container Load (FCL) shipments.
-Customers can easily choose the use of sustainable biofuels e.g. via the myDHLi Quote + Book function, which also includes a carbon calculator.
-Offering the option of using SMF is another step towards cleaner and greener ocean freight, in line with Deutsche Post DHL Group's Mission 2050 of zero emissions logistics.
+Customers can easily choose the use of sustainable biofuels via the myDHLi Quote + Book function, which also includes a carbon calculator.
+Offering the option of using SMF is another step towards cleaner and greener ocean freight, in line with Deutsche Post DHL Group's Mission 2050 of net-zero emissions logistics.

 As the first customer globally, international fashion company Lindex is switching to sustainable marine fuel for its FCL ocean freight.
 As a result, Lindex is decarbonizing its entire ocean freight shipments with the help of DHL Global Forwarding.